mate-academy/qa_pw_parametrized_fixtures/README.md

-# Practice task: Parametrized fixtures for Conduit
+# Practice task: Parametrized tests and fixtures for Conduit

 ## Preparation:
 1. Open the forked repo in VSCode.